mwilco03/Water-Controller/docs/CONTROLLER_TEAM_INSTRUCTIONS.md

 Relevant code: `web/api/app/services/dcp_discovery.py` — DCP response parsing extracts `device.ip_address` from the DCP response block (DCP_OPTION_IP).

+**ACTION**: The Water-Controller repo's `CLAUDE.md` connection sequence diagram shows "DCP Set (assign IP address)" at step 2.
+This contradicts the design agreement.
+Update the diagram to show DCP Identify only — the controller discovers the RTU's existing IP, it does not assign one.
+Remove or annotate step 2 to read: "DCP Identify Response (read IP — do NOT use DCP Set)."

 ---

 ## Station Name Handling